Replacing functors with enriched ones: Preliminaries

 \begin{example} Let $\Top$ denote the category of compactly generated weak Hausdorff spaces.
 Then $\Top$, endowed with the Quillen model structure \cite[\S II.3]{Quillen1967HomotopicalAlgebra}, is a symmetric monoidal model category under the Cartesian product.
 A $\Top$-model category will be called a \emph{topological model category}.
 The singular complex and geometric realization form a monoidal Quillen equivalence

 hence any topological model category has an underlying simplicial model category. \end{example}

-\begin{example} The categories $\s\Set_*$ and $\Top_*$ have model structures in which the fibrations, cofibrations and weak equivalences are defined underlying in $\s\Set$ and $\Top$, respectively.
+\begin{example} The categories $\s\Set_*$ and $\Top_*$ have model structures in which a map is a fibration, cofibration, or weak equivalence if its underlying map in $\s\Set$ or $\Top$ is.
 Both are symmetric monoidal model categories under the smash product, and the adjunctions

 where $(-)_+$ adds a disjoint basepoint and $U$ forgets the basepoint, are monoidal Quillen adjunctions.
 Moreover, the singular complex and geometric realization again form a monoidal Quillen equivalence